erickveg/weatherApp/challenge.md

 2. Add me to your private repo in your space (`hathawayj`)
 3. Build your app and Docker container
 4. Update your `readme.md` with details about your app and how to start it.
+5. Include a screen shot of your working app in your repository.
 6. Submit the link to your repo to me in Canvas within your vocabulary/lingo challenge.

 ## Vocabulary/Lingo Challenge